X-rayLaser/keras-cnn-1drnn-ctc/README.md

 build a character table, collect useful meta-information about the data set such as average image height, width and more.

-To train a model on your data, you need to create your subclass of Source class and implement an iterator method that yields a pair (line_image, text) at each step.
-Here line_image is either a path to an image file or Pillow image object, the text is a corresponding transcription.

 ## SyntheticSource

 It is generator of printed text examples